MPUSP/snakemake-crispr-guides/README.md

 ### Snakemake

 Step 1: Install snakemake with `conda`, `mamba`, `micromamba` (or any another `conda` flavor).
-This step generates a new conda environment called `snakemake-crispr-guides`, which will be used for all further installations.
+This step generates a new conda environment called `snakemake-crispr-guides`, which will be used to install all other dependencies.

 ```
 conda create -c conda-forge -c bioconda -n snakemake-crispr-guides snakemake